ielab/dsr-poisoning/data/README.md

 ## seed_queries
-The files in this directory are the seed target query groups that we used in the paper.
-We sample one query for each group to be the seed query and use ChatGPT to generate the other 9 similar queries.
+The files in this directory contain the seed target query groups used in the paper.
+We sampled one query from each group in the Wiki-SS-NQ test queries as the seed query and used ChatGPT to generate nine similar queries.